Coronavirus digest: Italy extends restrictions for unvaccinated | DW | 10.01.2022

 On Monday, several new restrictions came into place in Italy for those not vaccinated against COVID-19.

-In order to visit restaurants, hotels, trade fairs, ski lifts, local or long-distance trains and buses, you must now present a proof of vaccination against or recent recovery from COVID-19.
+In order to visit restaurants, hotels, trade fairs, ski lifts, or ride on local or long-distance trains and buses, you must now present proof of vaccination against or recent recovery from COVID-19.
 Previously, a negative test result was also accepted.

-EU tourists can use the QR codes of their vaccination certificates to get around the country.
+Tourists from other countries in the European Union can use the QR codes of their vaccination certificates to get around there.

-Italy has seen a spike in infections recently, with the latest figures showing 1,669 new cases per 100,000 residents in the last seven days.
+Italy has seen a spike in infections recently.
+The latest incidence rate showed 1,669 new cases per 100,000 residents in the last seven days.

+The majority of schools opened Monday for a new term, despite calls from headteachers, the doctors' union and some mayors to delay the return to class for at least two weeks.
+However, over 1,000 councils across the country were keeping their schools closed, media reports said.

 Here are the latest major developments on coronavirus from around the world: